Michael Hasted

-Michael Hasted (born 1945) is a British artist, writer and director for the theatre and photographer.
+Michael Hasted (born 1945) is a British artist, writer, director for the theatre, and photographer.

 Early life

 Michael Hasted was expelled from school at the age of 16 for spending more time backstage at his local repertory theatre, The Everyman in Cheltenham, than on his studies.
 Unable to accept the place he had been offered at the Bristol Old Vic Theatre School because he was too young to receive a grant, he spent the next few years working in rep all over Great Britain, notably The Everyman, Theatre Royal Lincoln, Queens Theatre, Horncurch and The Dundee Rep. He appeared in various productions with Steven Berkoff, Penelope Keith, James Bolam and John Savident.
 He was in the controversial You'll Come to Love Your Sperm Test by (and with) John Antrobus at the Traverse Theatre in Edinburgh in 1964.
 He also appeared in Z CARS on BBC TV.

 Music career

-He became involved in the music business in the mid 60s and was part of the Les Cousins in London's Soho where he designed their daily event poster and occasionally performed.
-He collaborated with Cat Stevens on a couple of songs, had a demo produced by Al Stewart and was backing singer on a couple of tracks of a Jeff Lynne album.
+He became involved in the music business in the mid 60s and was one of the in-crowd at Les Cousins in London's Soho from 1965-1968 and supplied some of the decor.
+In April 1966 he hosted a solo gig by Van Morrison there.
+He also designed their daily event poster and occasionally performed.
+He collaborated with Cat Stevens on a couple of songs which were not recorded or published, had a demo produced by Al Stewart and was backing singer on a couple of tracks of a Jeff Lynne album.